careem/mockingbird/README.md

 loop using `generatedMocks` is recommended

 #### Plugin Limitations
+* The plugin can only be used in modules containing a `jvm` target ( this limitation applies only to the legacy code generator )
 * The plugin can generate mocks only, no support for spies yet
 * Only interfaces can be mocked
+* Only interfaces that have generic types in their definitions can be mocked
 * Only interfaces without `inline` functions can be mocked
 * Only interfaces without `reified` functions can be mocked